 During ozone alert days, people can lower their risk of developing symptoms by limiting prolonged outdoor exposure.
 If ozone levels are moderately elevated, unusually sensitive individuals may experience symptoms and are encouraged to stay indoors as much as possible.

-Ozone concentrations are also reported in the Fort Collins Air Quality Trends Report (PDF 766KB).
+Ozone concentrations are also reported in the Fort Collins Air Quality Trends Report (766KB).

 For more recent ozone measurements in Fort Collins and other Colorado locations, see the Air Pollution Division web site.